ckeditor/ckeditor4-docs/guides/dev/api_changes/README.md

 		title: 'My Plugin'
 	} );

-In this way the entry will be available at `editor.lang.myplugin.title`.
+In this way the entry will be available under `editor.lang.myplugin.title`.

 ---

-Constructor `CKEDITOR.editor` now receives two additional optional params (besides of the configuration object), to simplify creator implementation:
+The `CKEDITOR.editor` constructor now receives two additional optional parameters (besides the configuration object) to simplify creator implementation:

 	CKEDITOR.editor( config,